epam/edp-install/docs/operator-guide/upgrade-edp-2.9.md

-# Upgrade EDP v.2.8.4 to v.2.9.0
+# Upgrade EDP v2.8 to 2.9

-This section provides the details on the EDP upgrade from the v.2.8.4 to the v.2.9.0.
+This section provides the details on the EDP upgrade to 2.9.0.
 Explore the actions and requirements below.

 !!!
 Note
     Kiosk is optional for EDP v.2.9.0 and higher, and [enabled](https://github.com/epam/edp-install/blob/release/2.9/deploy-templates/values.yaml#L34) by default.
 To disable it, add the following parameter to the `values.yaml` file: `kioskEnabled: false`.
 Please refer to the [Set Up Kiosk](install-kiosk.md) documentation for the details.